Alixxx-please/rgb/README.md

 # rgb
-Random Gradient Builder is a simple colors / gradients generator :)
+Random Gradient Builder is a simple colours / gradients generator :)